Royal Enfield (England)

-Royal Enfield was a brand name under which The Enfield Cycle Company Limited of Redditch, Worcestershire sold motorcycles, bicycles, lawnmowers and stationary engines which they had manufactured.
+Royal Enfield was a brand name under which The Enfield Cycle Company Limited of Redditch, Worcestershire, England, sold motorcycles, bicycles, lawnmowers and stationary engines which it manufactured.
 Enfield Cycle Company also used the brand name "Enfield" without the "Royal".
+Later in 1994, Eicher Motors, an Indian multinational automobile manufacturing company, acquired full ownership of the company.
 The first Royal Enfield motorcycle was built in 1901.
-The Enfield Cycle Company is responsible for the design and original production of the Royal Enfield Bullet, the longest-lived motorcycle design in history.
+The Enfield Cycle Company's Royal Enfield Bullet is the longest-lived motorcycle design in history.

-Royal Enfield's spare parts operation was sold to Velocette in 1967, which benefitted from the arrangement for three years until their closure in early 1971.
-Enfield's remaining motorcycle business became part of Norton Villiers in 1967 with the business eventually closing in 1978.
+Royal Enfield's spare parts operation was sold to Velocette in 1967, which benefited from the arrangement for three years until its closure in early 1971.
+Enfield's remaining motorcycle business was acquired by Norton Villiers in 1967, and the business eventually closed in 1978.

 History

-George Townsend set up a business in 1851 in Redditch making sewing needles.
-In 1882 his son, also named George, started making components for cycle manufacturers including saddles and forks.
-By 1886 complete bicycles were being sold under the names Townsend and Ecossais.
+George Townsend established a business in 1851 in Redditch, specialising in the manufacture of sewing needles.
+In 1882, his son, also named George, started making components for cycle manufacturers, including saddles and forks.
+By 1886, complete bicycles were being sold under the names Townsend and Ecossais.
 This business suffered a financial collapse in 1891.
 Albert Eadie, sales manager of Birmingham's Perry & Co Ltd, pen makers who had begun to supply components for cycles, and Robert Walker Smith, an engineer from D. Rudge & Co, were chosen by Townsend's bankers to run the business.
-Then, in 1892, the firm was re-incorporated and named Eadie Manufacturing Company Limited; it was based in Snow Hill, Birmingham.
-Later, in 1907, after serious losses from their newly floated Enfield Autocar business, Eadie Manufacturing and its pedal-cycle component business was absorbed by Birmingham Small Arms Company (BSA).
+Then, in 1892, the firm was re-incorporated as Eadie Manufacturing Company Limited, based in Snow Hill, Birmingham.
+Later, in 1907, after serious losses from their newly floated Enfield Autocar business, Eadie Manufacturing and its pedal-cycle component business were absorbed by Birmingham Small Arms Company (BSA).
 Years later, the BSA chairman was to tell shareholders that the acquisition had "done wonders for the cycle department".
 Eadie still retained a separate identity when Raleigh bought BSA's cycle interests in 1957.

 Enfield

-Eadie had won contracts to supply precision parts for firearms to the government's long-established Royal Small Arms Factory at Enfield, Middlesex, with its offshoot in Sparkbrook and had assumed the brand name Royal Enfield.
-In 1896 they also incorporated a new subsidiary company, The New Enfield Cycle Company Limited, to handle much of the cycle work and in 1897 Enfield making complete cycles as well parts for other assemblers took all the cycle assembly work from Eadie.
+Eadie had won contracts to supply precision parts for firearms to the government's long-established Royal Small Arms Factory at Enfield, Middlesex, with its offshoot in Sparkbrook, and had assumed the brand name Royal Enfield.
+In 1896, they also incorporated a new subsidiary company, The New Enfield Cycle Company Limited, to handle much of the cycle work.
+In 1897, Enfield, which made complete cycles as well as parts for other assemblers, took over all the cycle assembly work from Eadie.